 The available strike prices of a binary option center around the current price or value of the underlying.
 Because the underlying has less time to move, binary options with hourly expirations have a very narrow range, daily options have a slightly wider range, while weekly options have the widest selection of strike prices to choose from, since the underlying can move more, up or down, over the course of the week.

 The payout of each binary option is either $0 or $100.
 The premium is the current market price of the option, which will vary from $0 to $100; the long trader pays the premium to the short trader.
-The long trader's maximum loss is equal to the premium; the short trader's maximum loss is equal to $100 minus the premium.
+The long trader's maximum loss = the premium; the short trader's maximum loss = $100 minus the premium.

 Trading Binary Options